securing knowledge through sharing

 The Goals of the Shojukan Dojo:

-1. To provide a legitimate pathway of instruction to all students and friends of our Dojo, so that they might find the true path to correct Okinawa-te, and to the Seito Karate and the Kobujutsu, the true ways of the Okinawa Bushi.
+1. To provide a legitimate pathway of instruction to all students and friends of our Dojo, so that they might find the true path to correct Okinawa-te, and to the Seito Karate-do and the Kobujutsu, the true ways of the Okinawa Bushi.

 2. To lead by example, seeking the Truth, and most importantly sharing the Truth.
 Be humble in your search, for many know the Way, and many are further along the path than you.
 They are your Sempai, regardless of style or affiliation.
 They are the key to learning, and must be respected accordingly.